Kalanos: Death and prophecy

 He was seventy-three years of age at time of his death.
 When the Persian weather and arduous travels had weakened him, he informed Alexander that he would prefer to die rather than live as an invalid.
 He decided to take his life by self-immolation.
 Although Alexander tried to dissuade him from this course of action, upon Kalanos' insistence the job of building a pyre was entrusted to Ptolemy.
 Kalanos is mentioned also by Alexander's admirals, Nearchus and Chares of Mytilene.
 The city where this immolation took place was Susa in the year 323 BC.
-Kalanos distributed all the costly gifts he got from the king to the people and wore just a garland of flowers and chanted hymns.
+Kalanos distributed all the costly gifts he got from the king to the people and wore just a garland of flowers and chanted vedic hymns.
 He presented his horse to one of his Greek pupils named Lysimachus.
 He did not flinch as he burnt to the astonishment of those who watched.
 Although Alexander was not personally present at time of his immolation, his last words to Alexander were "We shall meet in Babylon".
 He is said to have thus prophesied the death of Alexander in Babylon, even though at the time of death of Kalanos, Alexander did not have any plans to go to Babylon.

 A drinking contest was held in response to his death.
 According to Plutarch, citing Chares of Mytilene, Promachus of Macedon drank the equivalent of 13 litres of unmixed wine and won the first prize of a golden crown worth a talent.
 He died three days later and forty-one other contestants allegedly died of alcohol poisoning as well.